wrunion/pizza-prototypes-e20/README.md

-# Winter's Rainbow Pizza Parlour
+# Winter's Pizza Parlour

-#### A colorful exercise in constructor functions, prototypes, and ES6 classes for Epicodus' JS/React Track.
+#### An exercise in constructor functions, prototypes, and ES6 classes for Epicodus' JS/React Track.
 2/17/2020

 #### By **Winter A. Runion**